Your son is at college 300 miles away and calls you complaining of an earache.

 Before the COVID-19 pandemic, not many doctors offered virtual care, Dr. Barzin says.
 But as patients and medical providers tried to provide the best care to patients while limiting their risk of COVID-19 exposure, virtual care (telehealth) became more common, and doctors and patients both became more comfortable with the process.

-Some healthcare systems offer virtual care 24 hours a day, seven days a week.
+Some healthcare systems offer virtual care during and after business hours, seven days a week.
 When you are up in the middle of the night with pain or illness or you are caring for a sick child, spouse or parent, a virtual visit can provide relief sooner than waiting for your doctor’s office to open the next morning.

 When You Need to See a Doctor in Person